Old Yue language

 Map of the Warring States Period, after Yue conquered Wu.
 Other Baiyue peoples are shown in the south.

-The Old Yue language is an unclassified language, or group(s) of various languages, spoken in ancient southern China and northern Vietnam, circa 700 BCE or later.
-It can refer to the language spoken in the realm of Yue during the Spring and Autumn period, or to the different languages spoken by the Baiyue.
-Possible languages spoken by them may have been of Kra–Dai, Hmong–Mien, Austronesian, Austroasiatic and other origins.
+The Old Yue language is an unclassified language or set of languages spoken in the state of Yue during the Eastern Zhou dynasty.
+It may also refer broadly to the languages spoken by Yue peoples in any of the Yue polities in southern China and northern Vietnam c.
+700 BCE – c.
+100 BCE.

-Knowledge of Yue speech is limited to fragmentary references and possible loanwords in other languages, principally Chinese.
-The longest attestation is the Song of the Yue Boatman, a short song transcribed phonetically in Chinese characters in 528 BC and included, with a Chinese version, in the Garden of Stories compiled by Liu Xiang five centuries later.
+Knowledge of Yue speech is limited to fragmentary references and possible loanwords in Sinitic languages.
+The longest attestation is the Song of the Yue Boatman, a short song transcribed phonetically in Chinese characters in 528 BC and included, with a Chinese translation, in the Garden of Stories compiled by Liu Xiang five centuries later.
+Scholars disagree about which languages the Yue spoke, and draw candidates from the non-Sinitic language families still represented in areas of southern China.

-Native Nanyue people likely spoke Old Yue, while Han settlers and government officials spoke Old Chinese.
-Some suggest that the descendants of the Nanyue spoke Austroasiatic languages.
-Others suggest a language related to the modern Zhuang people.
-It is plausible that the Yue spoke more than one language.
-Old Chinese in the region was likely much influenced by Yue speech (and vice versa), and many Old Yue loanwords in Chinese have been identified by modern scholars.

 Classification theories

-There is some disagreement about the languages the Yue spoke, with candidates drawn from the non-Sinitic language families still represented in areas of southern China to this day, which includes Kra–Dai, Hmong–Mien, and Austroasiatic languages; as Chinese, Kra–Dai, Hmong–Mien, and the Vietic branch of Austroasiatic have similar tone systems, syllable structure, grammatical features and lack of inflection, but these features are believed to have spread by means of diffusion across the Mainland Southeast Asia linguistic area, rather than indicating common descent.
+Candidates for the Old Yue language include Kra–Dai, Hmong–Mien, and Austroasiatic languages.
+Chinese, Kra–Dai, Hmong–Mien, and the Vietic branch of Austroasiatic have similar tone systems, syllable structure, grammatical features and lack of inflection, but these features are believed to have spread by means of diffusion across the Mainland Southeast Asia linguistic area, rather than indicating common descent.